aspose-words/Aspose.Words-Documentation/cpp/developer-guide/loading-saving-and-converting/create-or-load-a-document/detect-file-format-and-check-format-compatibility/_index.md

 ﻿---
 title: Detect File Format and Check Format Compatibility
-description: "Aspose.Words for C++ allows you to determine the file format if you are not sure what the actual content of the file is, or to check the format compatibility.
+description: "Aspose.Words for C++ enables you to determine the file format if you are not sure what the actual content of the file is, or to check the format compatibility.
 This enables to avoid possible exceptions."
 type: docs
 weight: 20
 url: /cpp/detect-file-format-and-check-format-compatibility/